Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Best feature: Lexie Lumen employs some of the most important features of a modern hearing aid and includes excellent online professional support.

-Description: Lexie Lumen is an online hearing aid that includes the help of Lexie technicians (called Lexie Care) as part of the purchase price, and you can communicate with them in real-time through the app (similar to Lively or Audicus).
+Description: Lexie Lumen is an online hearing aid that includes the help of Lexie technicians (a service called Lexie Care) as part of the purchase price, and you can communicate with them in real-time through their app (similar to Lively or Audicus).
 Lexie reportedly features a hearing aid customized for your unique hearing profile, directional microphones, and a noise-reduction program for better hearing in noise.
-It provides good sound quality, some Bluetooth streaming (eg, remote microphone function), a telecoil for listening in places like houses of worship or theaters, and 6 pre-set listening programs/settings (everyday use, noisy indoor, outdoor, music, telecoil, and companion mic).
+It provides good sound quality, some Bluetooth streaming (a remote microphone function but not music streaming), a telecoil for listening in places like houses of worship or theaters, and 6 pre-set listening programs/settings (everyday use, noisy indoor, outdoor, music, telecoil, and companion mic).
 With Lexie, you have the option of paying all at once (eg, $799) or paying a subscription fee ($49/month for 2 years).
 If you pay all at once, you get 2 months of Lexie Care with a renewal option, and you can purchase a Care Kit and Lexie Cover (breakage/loss insurance) separately.
 The subscription fee program comes with everything.

 My opinion: I have not tried the Lexie products, but have heard good things about them—particularly about their app and real-time customer service support.
 There are three things I like about this company: 1) It appears they really want you to succeed with their product by providing a lot of orientation and tips throughout the early days of your hearing aid use, and they have a unique rewards incentive where you can get up to 5% off the subscription price if you actually follow their program through the first 45 days (the devices come with a 45-day money-back guarantee); 2) The company is part of the hearX Group which makes a wide array of hearing-related products and was founded by a respected audiologist (and an author for Hearing Review), and 3) the actual device is manufactured by a large, publicly-owned company (Intricon) that has been making hearing aids for decades.
 Lexie Lumen appears to contain the features of a good “basic” modern hearing aid, plus it also features an exceptional interactive app and a customized fitting experience with a real-time telecare component that includes remote fine-tuning and troubleshooting.
 Geoffrey Cooling, a smart, cantankerous, UK-based audiologist who authors the HearingAidKnow blog, has praised Lexie as “the best direct to consumer hearing aid business we have come across.”
 Lexie is also working with Walgreens in their Find Care platform, so you may soon start seeing them on drugstore shelves.